 Bacterial folliculitis is usually treated with oral antibiotics.
 A long course of treatment may be necessary to eradicate the bacteria.
 Fungal folliculitis requires antifungal medications.
 Certain types of fungal infections require long-term treatment as well.

 Parasitic infections require medication to kill the parasites as well as supportive care to promote healing.
 Antibiotics may still be prescribed to treat a secondary infection.

 How to Prevent Folliculitis

 Folliculitis in dogs cannot always be prevented.
-Early detection and treatment is the best way to keep folliculitis from getting worse.
+Early detection and treatment are the best ways to keep folliculitis from getting worse.
 Dog owners can take steps to prevent folliculitis by keeping systemic health issues like hypothyroidism under control with appropriate long-term medication.
 Be sure that you contact your veterinarian at the first sign of skin issues.